dudetracey/66DaysOfData/README.md

 ## Day 45
 Completed the categorical plots lecture for seaborn, made some new types of graphs I'd never seen before!

+## Day 46
+A quick study of matrix plots, they were super cool.